 What does Shawn Williams guard has to offer?
-The Shawn Williams guard is an excellent position for exerting dominance over any opponent.
+The Shawn Williams guard is in an excellent position for exerting dominance over any opponent.
 Otherwise, it provides its players with access to some incredible sweeps and submissions, including armlocks, shoulder locks, and similar techniques.

 How to use the Shawn Williams guard in MMA?
 The Shawn Williams is appropriate for MMA fighters flat on their backs on the ground while their opponents kneel and throw punches at them.
 As a result, they will control the upper opponent’s body.
 Then, they get access to sweeps and submission while protecting themself from receiving strikes.

 The 50/50 guard is another excellent guard for MMA and Brazilian jiu-jitsu fighters.
 It’s considered one of the most efficient advanced guard positions in BJJ martial arts.